 Hidden at the mouth of the Beyoğlu’s labyrinthine backstreets, the restaurant stretches over two stories.
 The term ocakbaşı refers to one of the most important local culinary traditions -sitting around a copper-hooded grill, and being fed with a constant flow of kebabs by a grill master.
 Indeed, the ocakbaşı is a favorite among Istanbulites –no matter how touristy it looks.

 Zübeyir is the name of one of two brothers who opened the joint in 2006.
-Although they’d both been in the industry much longer, neither expected it to be received so well.
-Today, the brothers have opened another (slightly more ostentatious) location Istanbul’s Asian neighborhood of Ataşehir.
+Although they have both been in the industry much longer, neither expected it to be received so well.
+Today, the brothers have opened another (slightly more ostentatious) location in Istanbul’s Asian neighborhood of Ataşehir.

 Note: Zübeyir Ocakbaşı is a popular place.
 Reservations are highly recommended.